-The Meal Plan Contract covers an entire academic year and all undergraduate students living in College-owned housing are required to have a meal plan.
+The Meal Plan Contract covers an entire academic year and all undergraduate students living in university-owned housing are required to have a meal plan.

 A Meal Plan Petition is not required for the following reasons:

-- The student is accepted in a William and Mary approved study abroad program.
+- The student is accepted in a William & Mary approved study abroad program.
 Verification must be received from the Reves Center.

 - The student is academically dismissed.
 Verification must be received from the Dean of Students office or the student's graduate program.

 - The student is required to withdraw due to medical reasons.
 Verification must be received from the Dean of Students office.

 - The student transfers to another institution.
 A copy of the acceptance letter to the institution is required for verification.

 Meal Plan Petitions are considered by the Meal Plan Release Committee for a well documented, extraordinary circumstance not listed above.